 Questions I asked myself – Is the travel too urgent?
 Is it worth taking the risk?
 Am I ready to safeguard myself and others around me by taking full precautions?

 Things I told myself– I will have to maintain 14 days quarantine, I will have to be careful towards elders as the risk of catching the virus is too high for them.
 I will inform the health experts in case I feel sick.
 I will continue maintaining safety and hygiene practices advised by the health experts.

 Do not forget – Your diet and eating habits play a huge role in keeping you fit.
 Intake of good and healthy food to continue building your immunity.
 Take good quality sleep.
 Stay in touch with your people virtually.
 Stay positive.
 Consult a health expert if required.

-I have thoughtfully compiled all the necessary precautions, points to note and safety tips that I followed to ensure my safety at every check and exit point keeping in mind the safety guidelines issued by the government and health experts and also hand, respiratory and environmental hygiene.
+I have thoughtfully compiled all the necessary precautions, points to note, and safety tips that I followed to ensure my safety at every check and exit point, keeping in mind the government and health experts’ safety guidelines and hand, respiratory and environmental hygiene.

 POINTS TO NOTE WHILE PLANNING FOR THE AIR TRAVEL